Beauregard Parish Courthouse: History

 The Hudson River Lumber Company donated a tract of land to the City of DeRidder.
 Property that adjoined this tract was owned by the First Baptist Church.
 The newly formed Beauregard Parish Police Jury, carved out of the old Imperial Calcasieu Parish, purchased the property and a building from the church.

 Stevens-Nelson of New Orleans was chosen to design a courthouse and jail.
 Falls City Construction Company was awarded the contract in September 1913.
 Both buildings were completed in 1915 at a cost of $168,000.

 Tunnel

 There is a lighted tunnel leading to the jail.
 It was incorporated into the design to facilitate the transfer of accused or prisoners to and from the jail to stand trial while maintaining safety.
-The tunnel is no longer in use as the jail is empty awaiting a fate as yet undetermined.
+The tunnel is no longer in use.

-May 18, 2018: The jail has now been renovated to some degree and is open for tours to the public during weekdays and there are special lantern tours at night on occasion, as well as a haunted house around Halloween each year.
+The jail has now been renovated to some degree and is open for tours to the public during weekdays and there are special lantern tours at night on occasion, as well as a haunted house around Halloween each year.
 The tunnel, however, has been completely blocked off at some point between the jail and the courthouse.
 The small portion visible from the jail side usually has standing water inside it, sometimes quite a lot of water.
 Thus, it is no longer lighted and/or usable by anyone.